Many Christians think that baptism originated with Yeshua’s (Jesus’) cousin Yochanan (John), who is known in the Bible as “John the Baptist.”

-Understanding that the term born again referred to conversion to Judaism sheds light on the conversation between Yeshua and the sage Nicodemus in the book of Yochanan (John).
+Understanding that the term “born again” referred to a conversion to Judaism sheds light on the conversation between Yeshua (Jesus) and the sage Nicodemus in the Book of Yochanan (John).

 Nicodemus wondered, “How can a man be born when he is old?
 He cannot enter a second time into his mother’s womb and be born, can he?”
 (John 3:4)

-From his Jewish perspective, he essentially queried, “How can I convert to Judaism if I am already a Jew?”
+From his Jewish perspective, Nicodemus essentially asked, “How can I convert to Judaism if I am already a Jew?”

 Yeshua answered, “A man must be born of water and spirit.”
 (John 3:5)

-He was explaining to Nicodemus that we cannot rely on our ‘Jewishness’ (or any other heritage) to enter the kingdom of heaven.
-A conversion of the heart is necessary for salvation.
+He was explaining to Nicodemus that we cannot rely on our “Jewishness” (or any other heritage) to enter the kingdom of heaven.
+A conversion of our spiritual condition is necessary for salvation.